 Vancouver, Canada

-In the same vein, I loved Gurumayi's acknowledgment that we are human and we live day to day with the ebb and flow of our challenges and humanness, which, of course, affects our attitudes.
-I also completely related to the leaf that “knows not” where it's going.
+In the same vein, I loved Gurumayi’s acknowledgment that we are human and we live day to day with the ebb and flow of our challenges and humanness, which, of course, affects our attitudes.
+I also completely related to the leaf that “knows not” where it is going.
 But I know that as I navigate my life, I can offer my heart and my love to others and make this world—my world—a better place.

 Delaware, United States